S3OD: Towards Generalizable Salient Object Detection with Synthetic Data: Conclusion

 \section{Conclusion}

-We demonstrate that combining features from generative and discriminative models: diffusion feature maps, concept attention maps, and DINO-v3 representations enables effective synthetic data generation for salient object detection.
+We demonstrate that combining features from generative and discriminative models: diffusion transformer feature maps, concept attention maps, and DINO-v3 features enables effective synthetic data generation for salient object detection.
 Our iterative generation framework dynamically prioritizes challenging categories, while the ambiguity-aware architecture naturally handles multiple valid interpretations.
-This pipeline significantly improves cross-dataset generalization and provides a scalable framework for addressing data scarcity in dense prediction tasks, suggesting that synthetic data can effectively complement manual annotation in computer vision applications.
+This pipeline significantly improves cross-dataset generalization and provides a scalable framework for addressing data scarcity in dense prediction tasks, suggesting that synthetic datasets can complement manual annotations in computer vision applications.